 Founded by Thayer alumnus and history teacher Rob Dixon ‘79 P’03,‘16 in 1993, Project RISE (Respect, Integrity, and Success through Education) is an academic enrichment program which runs both in the summer and during the school year.

-In 1994, Project RISE became a co-ed program and has been so ever since.
+1994: Project RISE becomes a co-ed program.
+It has been so ever since.

-In 2002, Project RISE created its high school program, which accepted 22 students.
+2002: Project RISE creates its high school program, which accepts 22 students.

-In the fall of 2017, Project RISE officially became part of Thayer Academy.
+2017: Project RISE officially becomes part of Thayer Academy.

 Project RISE Student Demographics

 Students come from a diverse pool of academic environments, including: